John2968/book-insight-api/project_scope.md

 The system uses both internal and external data sources.

 ### Internal Data Source
-A local PostgreSQL database will be used to store the main relational data, including:
+A SQL database is used to store the main relational data, including:
 - books
 - authors
 - reviews
 - users
 - reading list entries

+For the current implementation:
+- **SQLite** is used for local development and testing
+- **PostgreSQL** is the intended production deployment database

 ### External Data Sources
-To improve metadata quality and coverage, the API will integrate:
-- Google Books
+The implemented public metadata source is:
-- Open Library
+- **Open Library**

+The project includes a curated CSV dataset generated from the Open Library Search API and stored as `data/raw/open_library_books.csv`.
+This dataset is created by `scripts/fetch_open_library_dataset.py` and imported into the application database by `scripts/import_books_from_csv.py`.

-These services will be used to enrich local records with bibliographic details such as ISBNs, categories, descriptions, author information, and cover images.
+This public metadata source is used to populate the local database with bibliographic details such as title, author, ISBN, publication year, genre, ratings average, and ratings count.

 ## Non-Functional Requirements
 The project will also prioritise the following non-functional requirements: